 Yes, most ICs will accept applications for up to 5 years of support when a series of annual or biannual conferences/meetings is proposed by a permanently sponsoring organization.
 The appropriate NIH IC Conference Grant Contact (http://grants.nih.gov/grants/guide/contacts/parent_r13_u13.html) should be consulted for guidance regarding any IC-specific duration requirements.

 Under the R13 mechanism, the Project Director/Principal Investigator (PD/PI) will be solely responsible for planning, directing, and executing the proposed project.
-Under the U13 mechanism, the PD(s)/PI(s) retain(s) the primary responsibility and dominant role for planning, directing, and executing the proposed project, with NIH staff being substantially involved as a partner with the PD(s)/PI(s), as described under the Section VI.
-2. Administrative Requirements, "Cooperative Agreement Terms and Conditions of Award".
+Under the U13 mechanism, the PD(s)/PI(s) retain(s) the primary responsibility and dominant role for planning, directing, and executing the proposed project, with NIH staff being substantially involved as a partner with the PD(s)/PI(s).
 The Institute/Center Conference Grant Contact or program staff should be contacted for further discussion.

 Institutes/Centers have specific guidelines and some have minimum and maximum amounts they provide for conference grants.
 This should be discussed prior to application and may be linked to the Conference Grant Website.
 NIH does not normally support the entire cost of a conference.